Nano second radio emissions

 chart contours of the universe.

-Men listen for sounds
+Men listen for beeps and burps

 of the Cosmos

-merge inside the orbit of their shed.
+that merge inside the orbits of their sheds.

 Dreams of flying